The best cots, cribs and cot beds for safe sleeping

 • Cot bumpers aren't advised, as they can cause the baby to overheat or get tangled in the fastenings.

-• Never leave anything with ties in the cot with the baby as they might get caught around their neck and could choke.
+• Never leave anything with ties in the cot with the baby as they might get caught around their neck and choke.

 • For the first six months, the safest place for your baby to sleep is on their back in a cot in the same room as you.